opentaps/open-climate-investing/Paper_steps.md

 - Get the stocks with significant BMG results:

-First we need to figure out the last signfiicant time period.
+First we need to figure out the last significant time period.
 Choose any stock (COP will do):
 ```
 select max(thru_date) from stock_stats
 where ticker = 'COP'